Parallel Computing Course Review Notes

 Shared memory can be directly manipulated by programmers.
 Shared memory is divided into many banks.

-• Different threads in a warp accessing different addresses in the same bank - bank conflict
+• Different threads in a warp access different addresses in the same bank - bank conflict

-Padding operation: Add 1 to the second dimension of sData, i.e., sData[BS][BS+1].
-The padded portion cannot be used for data storage, resulting in a reduced amount of available shared memory.
+Padding operation: Add 1 to the second dimension of sData, i.e., sData[BS][BS+1] The padded part cannot be used for data storage, reducing the amount of available shared memory.

 4 Code